 Yes, but they are often controversial.
 One of the reasons why there's a lot of debate about roadblocks is that they have to be done in very particular ways in order to be legal.
 Constitutional rights and protections apply on game days and holidays, just like any other day.

 If you were charged with a DUI after being stopped at a roadblock, you may have a better case for defense than you think.

-It always pays to have an experienced defense lawyer for any DUI charge When it comes to fighting a DUI from a roadblock, Jason Slider has the experience you're looking for.
-Slider was instrumental in proving that the way that police in the Athens-Clarke County area were conducting roadblocks was unconstitutional.
+It always pays to have an experienced defense lawyer for any DUI charge When it comes to fighting a DUI from a roadblock, we have the experience you're looking for.
+We were instrumental in proving that the way that police in the Athens-Clarke County area were conducting roadblocks was unconstitutional.
 This event resulted in a change to the way the police set up and conduct roadblocks.
-As a result, he is an expert on roadblock DUI defense in the area.
+We represent clients from the counties of Athens, Hall, Jackson, Franklin, and Greene, Georgia.